 Chinese Medicine treatment always aims to redirect the body back into balance.
-When there is pain, sickness or disease, the body is in imbalance.
+So, when there is pain, sickness or disease, the body is in imbalance.
 This is where assessment, diagnosis and consultation achieves this.
 The Acupuncturist uses her knowledge and understanding of the body.
-She identifies which Organ Energies/Meridians are out of balance and need treatment.
+For instance, she identifies which Organ Energies/Meridians are out of balance and need treatment.
 This is why it takes years to study Chinese Medicine.
 To practice Chinese Medicine you must have the education, experience and understanding.
 This makes an authentic and effective practitioner.

 The body is almost always in either excess or deficiency, or a combination of both.
 Excess appears when there is too much of a pathogenic substance.
 Examples include dampness, heat, cold, toxin or the stagnation of Qi and Blood.
 Deficiency occurs when the body does not have enough of an essential substance such as Qi or Blood.